amzn/style-dictionary/examples/advanced/matching-build-files/README.md

-## Customize token output using filters
+## Automatically generate separate build files that match your folder structure

 This example shows how you can manage what tokens are generated and how they are organized.
-This is useful when you want to generate a 1:1 relationship between files and token categories.
+This is useful when you want to generate a 1:1 relationship between build files and token categories.

 Common use cases include: